DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/zoom-and-pan.md

 ### Controlled Mode

-In controlled mode, pass the viewport's boundaries to the `ZoomAndPan` plugin's `viewport` property and handle `onViewportChange` event to control zoom and pan externally.
+In the controlled mode, pass the viewport's boundaries to the `ZoomAndPan` plugin's `viewport` property and handle the `onViewportChange` event to control zoom and pan.

 .embedded-demo({ "path": "zoom-pan/controlled", "showThemeSelector": true })